iotaledger/cli-wallet/documentation/docs/03_account.md

 ### `output`

-Display an output that is stored in the account.
+Displays an output that is stored in the account.

 #### Parameters